Summer Term at St. Clare's: Plot summary

-The American girl, Sadie, is like Alison, always caring about her looks.
+The American girl, Sadie, like Alison, is always caring about her looks.
 She also hates sports and all outdoor activities (although, unlike Alison, she actually enjoys swimming).
 However, she is good tempered and laughs at being teased.
 The girls soon find out that Sadie is an heiress.
 Sadie's father died and left a will giving away all his money to his sisters, but Sadie's mother won it back through lawsuits.
 During the term, while Prudence is spying on Carlotta, Sadie is kidnapped, and Carlotta - who finds her tied up, gagged and blindfolded in the back seat of a motor car - goes after her, and stages a fake road accident, during which she manages to rescue her with the help of her circus' friends.
 The term ends happily for most, with Prudence leaving because everyone hates her for her part in Sadie's kidnap (she could have alerted Sadie to the fact that she was in danger when she and Pam met a strange man lurking around the school entrance but was too busy trying to get Carlotta into trouble to realise this, and ignored Pam's warning to report the man to Miss Theobald), Sadie herself bouncing back strongly from her kidnapping ordeal and preparing to go back to America, and the other girls looking forward to going into second year except Prudence, who is leaving and Pam, who is too young to move into the second form.